nrwl/nx/docs/shared/guides/unknown-local-cache.md

    an access token gets compromised it can be easily removed, in turn deleting all the cache artifacts that were created using it.

 Nx Replay is not the only remote cache you can use.
 You can also use one of the [Powerpack self-hosted remote cache plugins](/features/powerpack/custom-caching).
-These plugins offer the performance benefits of a remote cache, but not have the same security guarantees.
+These plugins offer the performance benefits of a remote cache, but do not have the same security guarantees as Nx Replay.

 ## Self-Hosted Remote Cache